agiac/rivo/README.md

 - `WithStopOnError(bool)`: if true, the pipeline will stop processing items when an error is encountered.
 Default is false.
 - `WithOnBeforeClosed(func(context.Context) error)`: a function that will be called before the output channel is closed.

-## Special pipelines

-`rivo` also provides a set of special pipelines:

-- `Pipe`, `Pipe2`, `Pipe3`, `Pipe4`, `Pipe5`: return a pipeline which composes the provided pipelines together;
-- `Connect`: returns a sync which applies the given syncs to the input stream concurrently;
-- `Segregate`: returns a function that returns two pipelines, where the first pipeline emits items that pass the predicate, and the second pipeline emits items that do not pass the predicate.
-- `Tee` and `TeeN`: return n pipelines that each receive a copy of each item from the input stream;

 ## Error handling